programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 Next, we will import and clean the Philadelphia homicide dataset using Pandas.
 This will involve:

 - Importing only the required columns from our dataset
-- Replacing any missing numeric values as a NumPy ‘non-number’ (the `NaN` data type)
+- Replacing any missing numeric values as a NumPy 'non-number' (the `NaN` data type)
 - Relabelling and removing certain data points for clarity and accuracy

 ```python